-Tanya Fields is a food justice activist, educator, urban farmer, food blogger, and the founder and executive director of the BLK Projek.
+Tanya Fields is a food justice activist, educator, urban farmer, food blogger, and the founder and executive director of the The Black Feminist Project (formerly the BLK Projek).
 This Bronx-based food justice and health organization serves underserved woman of color by creating women-led economic development opportunities and is committed to urban farming and the elimination of food deserts.
 Fields and her work are gradually revolutionizing low-income neighborhoods in one of the poorest congressional districts in the country.

 Fields also writes a twice monthly column on food and food justice for EBONY.com and contributed a chapter for the book The Next Eco-Warriors by Emily Hunter.
 Fields has appeared on numerous TV programs including MSNBC's "Up With Chris Hayes" and "The Melissa Harris Perry Show."